bonitasoft/bonita-doc/md/customize-living-application-layout.md

 ### Living application layout log 3 error 500 on loading

 This issue has been fixed in the 7.3.0 version ("[BS-14885] - Living application layout log 3 error 500 on loading").
-If you want to import a custom layout created with an oldest UIDesigner version (7.2.x or lower) in a 7.3.0 (or greater version), you have to perform the following steps to prevent the issue to occur.
+If you want to import a custom layout created with an oldest UIDesigner version (7.2.x or lower) in a 7.3.0 (or greater) version, you have to perform the following steps to prevent the issue to occur.

 1. Import the CustomLayout_7.2.x in UIDesigner 7.3.3